 - Read about how Scripture reading brought hope during a nine-day hospital quarantine for Juanita Rasmus, author of Learning to Be.

 Get Creative with Your Kids

 Are you suddenly a full-time caregiver and instant homeschooler?
 Here are some ideas for supporting the academic, emotional, and spiritual needs of your children.
-Check out our recommended resources for engaging with your kids and planning fun activities.

 - Start spiritual conversations and pray with your kids.
 You can watch this sample lesson from IVP author Jared Boyd from his book Imaginative Prayer.

 - Encourage creativity—arts and crafts have no age limit!
 Taking a break from working at home will be welcome for adults in the house as well.

 - Have family Bible story time.
 Reading the Bible together lays a spiritual foundation for your entire family and provides irreplaceable bonding time.

 - Talk to them thoughtfully about this crisis.
 Need ideas for how to handle the tough conversations?
 Check out the Family COVID-19 Toolkit from the Humanitarian Disaster Institute at Wheaton College.

 The loss of physical community and regular social spaces can greatly affect our mental health.
 It's important to be proactive about the possibilities of depression, anxiety, and isolation within our own spirits and for those in our community.